aaron777collins/MinecraftDatapackLanguage/docs/_docs/python-api.md

 ## Complete Example

-Here's a complete example that demonstrates all features:
+Here's a complete example that demonstrates all features including the new explicit scope system:

 ```python
 from minecraft_datapack_language import Pack